The Flu Season Is Here:

 8) Take the full course of antiviral medications prescribed by your doctor -- even if you feel better before your prescription runs out.

-Dr. Rothman is a Board Certified Family Physician with Healthy Families, a Juno Beach, Florida based practice, specializing in extraordinary, compassionate, primary healthcare to family members 10 years old and up.
+Dr. Rothman is a Board Certified Family Physician in Juno Beach Florida, specializing in extraordinary, compassionate, primary healthcare to family members 10 years old and up.